-This project will determine methods to best understand French and languages and to best translate between the two.
-Comparing the project with web-based translation programs will provide a contrast between the method of translation in which grammar rules are hard-coded into a program (my program) and the method in which the translation program "learns" grammar rules by using a few basic rules and going over a large corpus of written material in both languages (most current web-based programs).
+This project will determine methods to best understand the French and English languages and to best translate between the two.
+Comparing the project with web-based translation programs will provide a standard to compare my program with.
+It will contrast the method of translation in which grammar rules are hard-coded into a program, which is the method I will primarily use, and the method in which the translation program "learns" grammar rules by using a few basic rules and going over a large corpus of written material in both languages (most current sophisticated programs).

 At the end of the project, I will invite users to submit several sentences in either language to be translated.
 These inputs and corresponding outputs will be presented together to allow for analysis of the results.
 These outputs can be compared to those of several other, freely available automatic translators and determine which translations have more correct meanings and which are more grammatically correct.

-Screen Shots: Three stages of the Program 2)
+Screen Shots: Three stages of the Program